BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/vpn.rst

 Tested with Versions
 ~~~~~~~~~~~~~~~~~~~~

-R77 (should work with any currently supported version)
+ *  R77 (should work with any currently supported version)

 Settings
 ~~~~~~~~

-Please see section [section:IPSECgeneral] for guidance on parameter choice.
+Please see section :ref:`section-IPSECgeneral` for guidance on parameter choice.
 In this section, we will configure a strong setup according to “Configuration A”.

 This is based on the concept of a “VPN Community”, which has all the settings for the gateways that are included in that community.
 Communities can be found in the “IPSEC VPN” tab of SmartDashboard.

+.. _fig-checkpoint_1:
 .. figure:: ../img/checkpoint_1.png
-   :alt: VPN Community encryption properties
+   :width: 59.2%
+   :align: center

    VPN Community encryption properties

-[fig:checkpoint:sub:`1`]

-Either chose one of the encryption suites in the properties dialog (figure [fig:checkpoint:sub:`1`]), or proceed to “Custom Encryption...”, where you can set encryption and hash for Phase 1 and 2 (figure
+Either choose one of the encryption suites in the properties dialog (figure :ref:`fig-checkpoint_1`), or proceed to “Custom Encryption...”, where you can set encryption and hash for Phase 1 and 2 (figure :ref:`fig-checkpoint_2`).

-[fig:checkpoint:sub:`2`]).
+.. _fig-checkpoint_2:
 .. figure:: ../img/checkpoint_2.png
-   :alt: Custom Encryption Suite Properties
+   :width: 41.1%
+   :align: center

    Custom Encryption Suite Properties

-[fig:checkpoint:sub:`2`]

-The Diffie-Hellman groups and Perfect Forward Secrecy Settings can be found under “Advanced Settings” / “Advanced VPN Properties” (figure
+The Diffie-Hellman groups and Perfect Forward Secrecy Settings can be found under “Advanced Settings” / “Advanced VPN Properties” (figure :ref:`fig-checkpoint_3`).

-[fig:checkpoint:sub:`3`]).
+.. _fig-checkpoint_3:
 .. figure:: ../img/checkpoint_3.png
-   :alt: Advanced VPN Properties
+   :width: 58.9%
+   :align: center

    Advanced VPN Properties

-[fig:checkpoint:sub:`3`]

 Additional settings
 ~~~~~~~~~~~~~~~~~~~